ministryofjustice/manage-key-workers/README.md

 # Overriding the Default Environment Settings

-When omic-ui runs in non-local environments it requires a set of environment variables to tell it where to find the dependent services and other important settings.
+When manage-key-workers runs in non-local environments it requires a set of environment variables to tell it where to find the dependent services and other important settings.
 The following environment variables supply these values: